 Bellencita is set in 9 acres of beautiful mountain land and features large trees, both ornamental and fruit, old coffee stock, lawns, flowers and undeveloped sections.
 From the gentle slopes there are magnificent views to the south and a panoramic view of Kingston and partial view of the Blue Mountains.
-The property is bordered by other large high end properties and enjoys prominent neighbors.
+The property is bordered by other large high end properties and enjoys prominent neighbours.

 Jamaica's first Prime Minister, Sir Bustamante, resided here with his wife until his death in 1977.
 Lady Bustamente continued to live at Bellencita until 2001, when the property changed hands to its current owner.

 In 1966 Queen Elizabeth II visited Bellencita when she came to Jamaica on an official visit.
 The property enjoyed a number of high ranked visitors and was a popular meeting place for Sir Bustamente for political and private gatherings.

 This beautiful, historic property would be a superb private residence for the right family and is part of a small and secluded neighbourhood with affluent Jamaicans.
 It is considered a well sought after enclave a short drive away from the city.